JmkGallier/377_Project/README.md

 ##### Running from a local machine or server.
 1. Before launching the application, use a terminal to navigate to the directory containing the application files (this should be the directory that you installed the software requirements to).
-If you are using a NIX based system (MacOS, Linux, Powershell) this can be done with the 'cd' and 'ls' bash commands.
+If you are using a NIX based system (MacOS, Linux, PowerShell) this can be done with the 'cd' and 'ls' bash commands.
     ```bash
-    cd Downloads/Path_to_Server_Directory/
+    cd Path_to/Server_Directory/
     ```
     ```bash
     ls ## Returns content of the current directory